Voyager17/api_project_book_shop/README.md

 # api_project_book_shop

-Api testing automation for a book shop
+Api testing automation for a bookshop